How to Automatically Play Video in Google Slides

 - Tick the Autoplay when presenting box.

 Next time when you move to the video part of your slide, it will automatically start.

-How to Make Google Slides Auto Advance After Video
+How to Make Google Slides Auto Advance After a Video

 If you want a seamless presentation with videos, you might want to make your slides automatically advance after a video plays.
 This method will require you to know the length of your video.

-- Change the option for ‘Automatically advance presentation to the next slide’ from the default to the desired time.
+- Change the option for Auto-advance slides from the default to the desired time.